 Review of Pragmatic Play casino software

-Pragmatic Play develops a series of slots and table games that are then deployed to online casino operators throughout the world.
-The game selections themselves are pretty diverse in terms of options available, and include mobile and live dealer platforms to offer a variety of gaming options.
+Pragmatic Play develops a series of slots and table games that are deployed to online casino operators throughout the world.
+The games are pretty diverse in terms of options available, and include mobile and live dealer platforms to offer a variety of gaming options.
 Those looking to play mobile games can do so through their smartphone or tablet browser, as no app downloads are required to get in on the action.
 However after you read what we have uncovered about this company, you would have to be bonkers to risk your money with their products.

 Bugs, slow payments, and rogue behaviour

 Back in 2009, flagship TopGame licensee Rome Casino was busted running several "buggy" slots that did not include wild symbols on the first and/or fifth reels in games such as Diablo 13, Wild Sevens, and Dougies Delights.
 This made it impossible for players to win the major jackpot on each game as they required a payline of five wilds to win.
 It also significantly lowered the payout rates of the games when you consider all the other winning combinations that would no longer be completed by the missing wild symbols.

 TopGame claimed that it was merely a "bug" caused by the propagation of testing configurations into live games.
 To its credit it made restitution to affected players.
 However the wider community was left to wonder how on earth such a "bug" could possibly get into a production gaming system.
 There is no plausible reason that could explain why they would be testing their games with such a configuration.
 Even if you take that ridiculous explanation at face value, the fact that such a so-called "bug" was allowed to go live demonstrates a failure in the company's testing processes, not to mention an extreme lack of professionalism.